nyancel/Startpages/README.md

 ![zt_original visualization](zt_original/first%20demo.gif)

 * `nexus`:
-this is a simple project set up with vanilla JS and tailwind, it has a minimal display, impersonating a terminal
+this is a simple project set up with vanilla JS and tailwind, it has a minimal display, impersonating a terminal. the links are organized into categories in the linkConfig.js file, so that they can be easily changed.

+the startpage allows you to either interact with links directly by clicking, or through a more text-based approach, where you type the name of the page you wish to visit and press enter. if that page is in the config your browser opens a new window for you. the startpage also supports autocomplete and cycling using the tabkey, so you could type the first few characters of a site, then press tab to cycle through all pages starting with that character, before pressing enter to launch a new tab in your browser
 ![nexus visualization](nexus/visual.png)